-Heatstroke warning: Recognizing the signs
+Heatstroke warning: Recognising the signs

 Photo: Freepik

 As the number of cases of heatstroke in Thailand continues to rise, it becomes increasingly important for locals and tourists alike to be aware of this life-threatening condition.
-With its tropical climate, characterized by high temperatures and humidity, it is crucial for visitors to be well-informed about the risks associated with heatstroke and how to prevent it while enjoying the beauty and charm of this exotic destination.
+With its tropical climate, characterised by high temperatures and humidity, it is crucial for visitors to be well-informed about the risks associated with heatstroke and how to prevent it while enjoying the beauty and charm of this exotic destination.

 Heatstroke